 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Business confidence rose to minus 0.4 in December from November's minus 3.8.
+Consumer confidence fell to minus 19.0 in November from October's minus 10.0.

-The NEVI Manufacturing Purchasing Managers’ Index (PMI), published by IHS Markit, rose to a 22-month high of 54.4 in November from 50.4 in October.
+The NEVI manufacturing Purchasing Managers’ Index (PMI), produced by IHS Markit, rose to 62.5 in October from 62.0 in September, marking the first increase in five months.